wu-lang/wu/README.md

 module - other file
 ```
 -- given another file named 'hello' exists
+-- will put content of hello into a module named 'hello'
 module hello
--- ^will put content of hello into a module named 'hello'
+expose hello (*) -- exposes everything
 ```

 ---